-The Learning Development Department provides inclass support in English, Math, and Science for students work in close partnership and in a collaborative manner the students' individual needs.
-At home, students have access to the Learning Hub Google site with useful offered during breaks for students who need extra help and reassurance for a specific topic or for exam preparation.
+The Learning Development Department provides inclass support in English, Math, and Science for students work in close partnership and in a collaborative manner The LDD believes in equal opportunities of learning for with the subject teachers and also to co-teach to address the students' individual needs.
+At home, students have access to Useful Resources to support their learning.
+1:1 need extra help and reassurance for a specific topic or for exam preparation.